Cross-Domain Offshore Wind Power Forecasting: Transfer Learning Through Meteorological Clusters: Baseline Results

 To identify distinct weather patterns across the six source wind farms, hourly meteorological data from all farms is segmented into continuous, non-overlapping time periods of length $p$ hours.
 Each period $i$ is represented as a multivariate time-series $\mathbf{X}_i \in \mathbb{R}^{p \times d}$, with $d=6$ meteorological features: wind speed, sea surface roughness, wind direction components ($\sin\theta$ and $\cos\theta$ for a wind direction $\theta$) and horizontal and vertical wind velocity components at 100m above sea level ($u_{100}$, $v_{100}$).
 To ensure the forecasting models are trained on the most distinct weather patterns, the time-period length $p$ and cluster count $K$ are optimised via grid search, maximising the separation between identified weather patterns (see \Cref{sec:2.4}).

-For a fixed time-period length $p$, we train a Variational Autoencoder (VAE) \citep{kingma2014auto} to learn a compressed representation of each weather pattern, with the encoder $q_\phi(\mathbf{z} \mid \mathbf{X})$ mapping each input multivariate time-series to an 8-dimensional latent vector $\mathbf{z} \in \mathbb{R}^{8}$.
-The architecture contains two 1D convolutional layers with kernel sizes of 5 and 3, designed to extract short-term local features.
+For a fixed time-period length $p$, we train a Variational Autoencoder (VAE) \citep{kingma2014auto} to learn a compressed representation of each weather pattern, which we model as a Gaussian distribution $q_\phi(\cdot\mid\mathbf{X})$ with mean $\mu_\phi(\mathbf{X})$ and variance $\sigma_\phi(\mathbf{X})$.
+It simultaneously learns a decoder, a Gaussian distribution $p_\theta(\cdot \mid \mathbf{z})$ with mean $\mu_\theta(\mathbf{z}) = \mathbf{\hat{X}}$ and fixed variance to perform the inverse reconstruction.
+The encoder $q_\phi$ is parametrised with an architecture containing two 1D convolutional layers with kernel sizes of 5 and 3, designed to extract short-term local features.
 These feature maps are processed by a Bidirectional Long Short-Term Memory (BiLSTM) network, which captures global temporal dependencies by traversing the sequence in both forward and backward directions \citep{650093}.
 The final concatenated hidden states are projected via fully connected layers to parametrise the variational posterior, $\mu_\phi(\mathbf{X}) \in \mathbb{R}^{8}$ and $\log \sigma_\phi^{2}(\mathbf{X}) \in \mathbb{R}^{8}$.
-Latent variables are subsequently sampled via the reparametrisation trick $\mathbf{z} = \mu_\phi(\mathbf{X}) + \sigma_\phi(\mathbf{X}) \odot \boldsymbol{\varepsilon}$, where $\boldsymbol{\varepsilon} \sim \mathcal{N}(\mathbf{0}, \mathbf{I})$ and $\odot$ denotes element-wise multiplication.
-The decoder, $p_\theta(\mathbf{X} \mid \mathbf{z})$, performs the inverse reconstruction but employs a unidirectional LSTM for sequence generation.
+The input multivariate time series are thus mapped to latent variables that are an 8-dimensional latent vector $\mathbf{z} \in \mathbb{R}^{8}$.
+The latent variables are subsequently sampled via the reparametrisation trick $\mathbf{z} = \mu_\phi(\mathbf{X}) + \sigma_\phi(\mathbf{X}) \odot \boldsymbol{\varepsilon}$, where $\boldsymbol{\varepsilon} \sim \mathcal{N}(\mathbf{0}, \mathbf{I})$ and $\odot$ denotes element-wise multiplication.
+The decoder, $p_\theta(\mathbf{X} \mid \mathbf{z})$, performs the inverse reconstruction by employing a unidirectional LSTM for sequence generation.
 The latent vector $\mathbf{z}$ is first expanded via a fully connected layer and repeated across the temporal dimension $p$ to initialise the sequence.
 This sequence is processed by the unidirectional LSTM to reconstruct the temporal dynamics, followed by transposed convolutional layers to recover the original multivariate dimensions and local structure of the time-series $\hat{\mathbf{X}}$.
+The architecture of the model is inspired by \citet{mehmood2026accurate}.

 The model parameters $\theta$ and $\phi$ are optimised by minimising the $\beta$-VAE loss function \citep{higgins2017betavae} with mean squared error reconstruction loss and KL divergence regularisation: